-How disciplined segmentation and focused execution unlocked scalable acquisition
+How disciplined segmentation and focused execution unlocked scalable growth

 Overview